Special Educational Needs Information

 How does the school know how well my child is doing?

 As a school we measure children’s progress in learning against National expectations and age-related expectations.
 We make formal assessments three times a year.
 Pupil progress meetings are held three times a year.
 This is a meeting where the class teacher meets the Assistant Headteacher responsible for the phase with the Head or Deputy Headteacher to discuss the progress of the pupils in their class.
 This shared discussion may highlight any concerns so that further support can be planned.
 The class teacher also continually assesses and monitors each child and notes where further support is needed, making a referral to the Inclusion or Pastoral Team if needed.

 In addition, Intervention groups are reviewed regularly and usually run for 6 weeks at a time.
 Interventions are all recorded on a provision map and they are reviewed every 6 weeks to see how well they are working.
 Sometimes, we will decide to continue with an intervention for longer than 6 weeks.
 At other times, we will decide to change the intervention or stop the intervention work altogether.

 How will I know how my child is doing?

 Class teachers are regularly available in the playground at the end of the day if you wish to talk to them about your child’s progress or raise a concern.
-You will be able to discuss your child’s progress at Parents afternoon.
-Mrs Shazadi and Mrs Runacus will also be available for you to speak to at Parents Afternoon.
+You will be able to discuss your child’s progress at parents' afternoon.
+Mrs Syner will also be available for you to speak to at Parents Afternoon.
 If your child is supported by a Senior Inclusion Support Worker, you will be able to speak to them on a daily basis.

-Appointments can be made to speak in more detail to Mrs Shazadi or Mrs Runacus via the school office or using the contact details above.
+Appointments can be made to speak in more detail to Mrs Syner via the school office or using the contact details above.

 What can I expect to happen during meetings about my child’s additional needs?